Santiago-Balcero/VolleyStatisticsAPI/README.md

 # TO DO
-- Check api of angular course what it returns in refresh_token
-- Add a refresh_token to first response of login
-- Create endpoit to renew tokens
+- Create service layer for access to data
 - Test all endpoints then export postman collection
 - In update game statistics add a way to update also Player statistics
 - Add logging to all API